The Effects of Gas Angular Momentum on the Formation of Magnetically Arrested Disks and the Launching of Powerful Jets: Histogram of MAD parameter

 \section{Histogram of MAD parameter}

-Fig. \ref{fig:histogram} shows the histograms of the instant dimensionless magnetic flux $\phi_{\rm{}H}$ in all snapshots of the three runs, either over the early phase of $t=(0-20000) r_g/c$ or over the late phase of $t= (20000-50000) r_g/c$.
-The accretion flow has established inflow equilibrium out to $r \gtrsim 200 r_g$ only in the late phase, during which period we have evaluated the results.
+Figure \ref{fig:histogram} shows histograms of the instant dimensionless magnetic flux $\phi_H$ in all snapshots of the three runs, either over the early phase of $t=$ (0--20,000)$r_g/c$ or over the late phase of $t=$ (20,000--50,000)$r_g/c$.
+The accretion flow has established inflow equilibrium out to $r \gtrsim 100 r_g$ only in the late phase, during which period we have evaluated the results.

-One can see that the accretion flow has distinct properties at early and late phases.
-For model a09rc0 and a09rc10, the inner accretion flow are MAD or nearly MAD before $t \sim 20000$ with $\phi_H$ varying around 40.
+One can see that the accretion flow has distinct properties at the early and late phases.
+For models a09rc0 and a09rc10, the inner accretion flows are MAD or nearly MAD before $t\sim$ 20,000$r_g/c$ with $\phi_H$ varying around 40.
 However, the magnetic flux decays with time and the accretion flow is no longer MAD in the quasi-equilibrium phase.
-Model a09rc50 shows an opposite behavior.
+Model a09rc50 shows the opposite behavior.
 The MAD state is slowly developed and then maintained in the quasi-equilibrium phase.

-These results demonstrate the importance of conducting GRMHD simulations for a sufficiently long duration and probably explains some differences in the results obtained by \citet{Ressler.2021} and this work.
+These results demonstrate the importance of conducting GRMHD simulations for a sufficiently long duration and probably explain some differences between the results obtained by \citet{Ressler.2021} and this work.